By the time the Super Bowl rolls around, the state of Alabama can sit back and relax. They had their Super Bowl in November.

 Jordan's reasoning for the name allegedly stems from the prominence of the steel industry in Birmingham, where the game was regularly played at neutral site Legion Field until 1989.
 So, yes, you can thank Auburn football for coining the iconic nickname.

 The college football world turns its eyes south when the Alabama Crimson Tide and Auburn Tigers square off.
-It’s hard not to, especially when the rivalry delivers historic moments such as the “Kick Six” field goal attempt return touchdown and normally has SEC Championship Game, College Football Playoff and sometimes national title implications.
-Let’s not forget figures such as Joe Namath, Heisman-winning running back Bo Jackson, NFL quarterback Cam Newton, wide receiver Devonta Smith and head coaches Nick Saban and Pat Dye.
+It's hard not to, especially when the rivalry delivers historic moments such as the "Kick Six" and normally has SEC Championship Game, College Football Playoff and sometimes national title implications.
+Let's not forget figures such as Joe Namath, Heisman-winning running back Bo Jackson, former NFL quarterback Cam Newton, wide receiver Amari Cooper, kicker Van Tiffin and head coaches Nick Saban and Pat Dye.

 From Tuscaloosa's Bryant-Denny Stadium to Jordan-Hare Stadium to Montgomery to Texas and California, the Iron Bowl is the perfect regular season finale for all college football fans.
 There's no better game for a college football rivalry.